lizmat/articles/sbom-2.md

 > This is part 2 in the [SBOM](https://dev.to/lizmat/series/32933) series of blog posts

 To start with giving credit where credit is due: *Salve J. Nilsen* has been instrumental in making me aware of the oncoming [Cyber Resilience Act](https://en.wikipedia.org/wiki/Cyber_Resilience_Act) effects.
-Many presentations at various open source events have been given by him in the past years, and the videos and the slides and the chats have helped me a lot in trying to get a grip on the subject matter.
-A large part of this blog post has been derived from these presentations.
-I hope we'll be able to work together on this in the future!
+Many presentations on this subject at various open source events have been given by him in the past years, and the videos and the slides and the chats have helped me a lot in trying to get a grip on the subject matter.
+A large part of this blog post has been derived from those presentations.
+I hope we'll be able to work together more on this in the future!

 ## Some aspects of the CRA